alexmatiasas/Personalized-Recommendation-System/README.md

 * Movie metadata enriched from TMDb (title, genres, overview, popularity, vote average)
 * Exported dataset with 3755 enriched movies
 * The file `enriched_movies_clean.csv` is not included in this repository.
 Instead, the preprocessed data has been loaded into the `data/recommendations.db` SQLite database, which powers the Streamlit app.
 You can regenerate the enrichment and populate the database using the scripts provided.

+👉 A reduced dataset for demonstration purposes is also available under `data/demo/` and `data/processed_demo/`.
+You can generate it using:
+    poetry run python scripts/reduce_dataset_for_demo.py
+    poetry run python scripts/load_demo_to_db.py

 ---